-- Purchase requisition; - Request for bids.
-An example of a Request for Quotation that includes relevant information to be obtained can be found under the "Frequently Asked Questions" in the "Finance" section of the CFI website." (http://www.innovation.ca/en/finance).
+- Purchase requisition - Request for bids.
+An example of a Request for Quotation with relevant information can be found under "Frequently Asked Questions" in the "Finance" section of the CFI website (www.innovation.ca/en/finance/frequently-asked-question).
 Please note that this is an example only.
-Other templates may also be acceptable; - All bids received following a competitive bidding process; - If a competitive bidding process was not undertaken, documentation justifying the exception.
-The exception must be permitted under the institution's purchasing policy; - Summary form documenting bids received, evaluation, and rationale for selection of the successful supplier or service provider; - Purchase order or contract; - Receiving document or statement of work; - Invoice: - Proof of payment (i.e. cancelled cheque)
+Other templates may also be acceptable. - All bids received following a competitive bidding process

+- Documentation justifying an exception if a competitive bidding process was not undertaken.
+The exception must be permitted under the institution's purchasing policy.

+- Summary form documenting bids received, evaluation and rationale for selection of the successful supplier or service provider

+- Purchase order or contract

+- Receiving document or statement of work

+- Invoice

+- Proof of payment (i.e. cancelled cheque)

-For personnel costs, supporting documentation for time spent and nature of activities performed as follows:
+- For personnel costs, supporting documentation for time spent and nature of activities performed as follows: